|

 for seniors living, there have been encroachments into bushland

-places that are subject to high bushfire risk.
-New laws for bushfire
+in places that are subject to high bushfire risk.
+New laws

 High

-a city of over 4m people with an increased level of disposable income
+within a city of over 4m people with an increased level of

 |